tock/tock/doc/syscalls/00001_console.md

     **Description**: Subscribe to read transaction completion event.
 The callback will be called whenever a read transaction completes.

-    **Callback signature**: The callback receives a single argument, the number of bytes read in the transaction.
+    **Callback signature**: The callback receives two arguments.
+The first is a statuscode, containing any error if one occurred.
+The second is the number of bytes read in the transaction.
 The value of the remaining arguments is undefined.

     **Returns**: Ok(()) if the subscribe was successful or NOMEM if the